chrisparsons83/FFDiscordClub/rules.md

 4.2.
 There are no limits on the number of players at one position a player may hold on their team.

+4.3.
+The IR position may be used for players that are ruled out due to COVID-19, or designated as IR by their team.
+Players listed as "Out", "Doubtful", "N/A", "DNR", or "Susp" are not eligible for IR.

 ## 5. Scoring

 5.1.
 All leagues will follow the decimal scoring system below.